The best dataset on public library usage in the UK is Public Lending Right (PLR).

 What could it look like?

-After exploring the data in a web format, it was interesting to imagine what a PLR dataset could look like as a simple spreadsheet.
-Maybe something like this (with more rows).
+It was interesting to imagine what a PLR dataset could look like as a flat spreadsheet.